Brookfield Infrastructure Partners L.P. research snapshot

 Base case

-More likely if FFO per unit compounds at a mid-single-digit rate, distributions remain covered, capital projects commission on schedule, and investors keep a steady multiple for diversified infrastructure cash flows.
+More likely if FFO per unit grows at a mid-single-digit to high-single-digit rate, distributions stay covered, data projects commission on schedule, the simplification proceeds as planned, and investors keep a steady multiple for diversified infrastructure cash flows.

 Bearish case

-More likely if rates or refinancing costs rise, asset sales disappoint, project costs increase, regulated returns weaken, foreign exchange moves against results, or leverage forces a lower valuation multiple.
+More likely if rates or refinancing costs rise, asset sales disappoint, large AI projects consume capital with weak near-term returns, regulated outcomes weaken, foreign exchange moves against results, simplification fails or slips, or leverage forces a lower multiple.

 BIP AI technical analysis